 Academic Honesty: See section 8.1.

 Sexual Harassment and Misconduct: See section 8.2.

-Grievances: The university grievance policy specifies that the policies listed on the syllabus can act as a contract and will be referenced if a student is unhappy with a faculty decision.
+Grievances: The university grievance policy specifies that the policies listed on the syllabus can act as a contract and will be referenced if a student complains about the faculty.